Dau Huduni Methai: Production

 Director Manju Borah had planned this film a couple of years ago, however she could not start work on it as she did not find an artiste suitable for the role of the protagonist.
 Later she cast Reshma Mushahary for the role and started filming in late 2014 in nearby locations of Boko and Dhupdhor of Assam, and other locations of Meghalaya-Assam border for about 22 days.
 The crew faced security issues while filming and had to finish the work quickly.

 The story of the film was based on the novel Dao Hudur Gaan written by Rashmirekha Bora which was published in 2009 in the monthly magazine Bhumi.

 Release

 The film was premiered at Montreal World Film Festival on 1 and 2 September 2015 in Focus on World Cinema section.
 Later screened at Jagaran Film Festival, 17th Mumbai Film Festival in India Gold section, All Lights India International Film Festival, and 20th International Film Festival of Kerala.
 The film was also selected for Indian Panorama at 46th International Film Festival of India.

-Director Borah in an interview said that probably the film will not have an theatrical release.
+Director Borah in an interview said that probably the film will not have a theatrical release.
 She added, "With most theatres favouring mainstream cinema and even audiences, it’s impossible for films from other languages to make it to cinemas."
 Later the film had a limited theatrical release in Assam on 30 December 2016.